-In this mode of operation pin "REM-SB" can serve as lock, preventing the DC input from being switched on by any means.
-This results in following possible situations:
+In this mode of operation pin REM-SB can serve as lock, preventing the DC input from being switched on by any means.
+There are following possible situations:

-DC input - Pin "REM-SB" ÷ Parameter "Analog interface REM-SB" → Behavior HIGH + Normal → The DC input isn't locked.
-It can be switched on by pushbutton "On/ Off" (front panel) or via command from digital interface.
-LOW + Inverted is off HIGH + Inverted The DC input is locked.
-It can not be switched on by pushbutton "On/Off" (front panel) or via command from digital interface.
-When trying to switch on, a pop-up in the display resp. an error message LOW ÷ Normal → trying to switch on, a pop-up in the display resp. an error message will be generated.
+DC input + Logical level on pin REM-SB + Parameter "Analog interface Rem-SB" → Behavior HIGH + Normal The DC input isn't locked.
+It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. ┸ LOW + Inverted 🕶 (none paner) or via command nom digital interface. is off HIGH + Inverted The DC input is locked.
+It can't be switched on by pushbutton "On/Off" (front panel) or via command from digital interface.
+When trying + LOW + Normal → to switch on, a pop-up in the display resp. an error message will be generated.